 Prevention Education for Students

-After the student's insurance has paid the claim, the college will reimburse the student for the amount he/she paid for the initial assessment, prophylactic treatment, and necessary tests including labs related to the exposure.
-See Reimbursement Procedure.
+After the student's insurance has paid the claim, the college will reimburse the student for the amount they paid for the initial assessment, prophylactic treatment, and necessary tests including labs related to the exposure.
+See Reimbursement Procedure below.
 Visiting students are not eligible for reimbursement.
 The student maintains financial responsibility for medical costs beyond the care outlined above.
 Students are not eligible for worker's compensation benefits.

 Training Institutions and Site Affiliates

 All contracts with training institutions and site affiliates will include a provision that requires the training institutions and site affiliates to provide or make available assessment of an exposure to determine exposure significance and the necessity for treatment, if applicable.
-Provision will also require the training institution and site affiliate to ensure any required assessment and treatment will be within the time limits articulated, as set forth in the most recent protocols of the Centers for Disease Control (CDC) and consistent with the Occupational Safety and Health Administration (OSHA) Standards.
+Provision will also require the training institution and site affiliate to ensure any required assessment and treatment will be within the time limits articulated, as set forth in the most recent protocols of the Centers for Disease Control & Prevention (CDC) and consistent with the Occupational Safety and Health Administration (OSHA) Standards.
 Post-exposure testing and further prophylactic drug treatment, and care of Arizona Health Sciences Center Students will be performed in Tucson, Phoenix, Gilbert, or local Affiliate.

 In the event of an exposure, students must follow the following procedure:

 - Remove soiled clothing and wash the exposed area with soap and water, if appropriate.
 Administer first aid as appropriate to the exposure.

 - Immediately notify the attending physician/supervisor/site coordinator of exposure.
 If applicable, notify preceptor or clinical faculty/instructor.